anazawa/kgsclient/README.md

 `eventName`, in the order they were registered, passing the supplied arguments to each.

-Note that the listener function attached to the `kgsClient` object is called as a method on the object (The `this` keyword is set to `client`).

 Returns `true` if the event had listeners, `false` otherwise.

 #### client.send(message[, onSuccess[, onError]])